Diary of my voyage to South Australia

 Tuesday 18 June 1912

 Arose at 7:15, had breakfast and then we went ashore.
 The Orsova arrived, homeward bound, and the Moldavia, as we were going ashore.
 We had a good walk round the town.
 It seemed in its infancy.
 There were some big shops and the articles did not seem much dearer than at home.
 Men and women's hats and boots seemed to cost the most.
 There were also some very nice bungalows here but they did not seem to have any regard for town planning for they were dotted here and there.
 Some of them seemed to have plenty of ground to them for growing purposes.
 It was also a very quiet place but they had a picture palace, theatre and skating rink.
 There were only one or two iron workshops and they were very small.
 The people seemed to all make for Perth.
 We left Fremantle about 12:10 and about an hour after, the ship began to rock a bit.
-As we got further out it went worse and it was quite as bad as last Thursday but the wind was not as bad.
+As we got further out it became worse and it was quite as bad as last Thursday but the wind was not as bad.
 I retired to bed at 6:30 and it was a rough night.
 I was wakened up several times by things tumbling down and pots smashing.

 Wednesday 19 June 1912